 Figure 1.
-The observed borehole profiles comparision corresponding reconstructed surface temperature and the location at four sites in Antarctica.
+The observed borehole profiles and corresponding surface temperature reconstructions at the four sites in Antarctica.
 The symbols (+) show the measured borehole temperature.
 The dashed lines represent the reconstructed uncertainty and the thick black lines are the mean reconstructed temperature.
 In (a), (b), (c), and (d), the red rectangles represent the borehole temperatures that are influenced by the seasonal cycle.
 The bottom panel shows the location of these four boreholes and their corresponding elevation over Antarctica.